10 Law Internships for High School Students

 Application Deadline: TBA, but based on previous years, mid/late April

-Eligibility: High School students
+Eligibility: High school students

-If selected, you are placed with a law firm or a law-related agency – and you will also get to attend and participate in the Law and Leadership Institute, a 56-hour educational seminar, held at the University of Maryland Francis King Carey School of Law.
-The internship offers a lot of interactive activities, discussions with legal professionals from law firms, city agencies, and the courts, and field trips to Citi Watch and the Baltimore FBI Bureau.
+The Baltimore City Law Links is an initiative managed by Maryland Youth and the Law (Non-Profit).
+It offers high school sophomores and juniors attending public high schools in Baltimore a full-time, paid summer internship for 7 weeks.
+You will be placed with a law firm or a law-related agency.
+You will also participate in the Law and Leadership Institute, a 56-hour educational seminar held at the University of Maryland Francis King Carey School of Law.
+The internship offers many activities, discussions with professionals from law firms, city agencies, and the courts, and field trips to Citi Watch and the Baltimore FBI Bureau.

 Cost: No cost, paid hourly ($12.50)